AdguardTeam/KnowledgeBase/docs/general/extensions.md

 :::note

-This version of Assistant is legacy and there is no point in using it on new systems, since it has been replaced with the full-fledged [Browser Assistant](https://adguard.com/adguard-assistant/overview.html).
-But the legacy Assistant might be of help if there is no Browser Assistant for your browser.
-If this is your case, your can learn how to install AdGuard Assistant on [GitHub](https://github.com/AdguardTeam/AdguardAssistant).
+This version of Assistant is legacy and there is no point in using it on new systems, as it has been replaced with the full-fledged [Browser Assistant](https://adguard.com/adguard-assistant/overview.html).
+However, the legacy Assistant may be useful if there is no Browser Assistant for your browser.
+If this is your case, you can learn how to install AdGuard Assistant on [GitHub](https://github.com/AdguardTeam/AdguardAssistant).

 :::